 Lead magnets are the perfect way for prospective clients who have never heard of you to give you their email in return for something they deem valuable and important.
-Depending on the type of lead magnet you decide is best for your business, this will also help qualify how serious a prospective client may be.
+The type of lead magnet you decide is best for your business will also help to qualify how serious a prospective client may be.

-The more information you ask someone to fill out, the fewer leads you may receive, but the more valuable the lead.
+The more information you ask someone to fill out, the fewer leads you may receive—but the more valuable the lead will be.
 On the flip side, the less information they need to fill out, the more leads you’ll receive, but the more you may need to nurture them before they’re ready for your services.

 Lead Magnet Ideas for Real Estate Agents

-Below are examples of real estate lead magnets and why these are good lead magnets for real estate agents to consider in their business.
-You’ll notice that there is a mix of real estate focused and community focused options below.
+Below are examples of lead magnets and explanations of why these are good lead magnets for real estate agents to consider in their business.
+You’ll notice that there is a mix of real estate-focused and community-focused options below.

 This is a good lead magnet because the prospective client may be considering a move in the next few months.
 This will tell them which home renovation projects to consider and which ones they can skip.